 The way they work is deceptively simple: You reward customers for being vocal advocates of your brand when they refer your brand to their friends and relatives.

-Still, many referral programs do not cover ground that's very much within their reach; easily avoidable mistakes hold them back.
+Still, many refer-a-friend programs do not cover ground that's very much within their reach; easily avoidable mistakes hold them back.
 Let's look at a few of those common errors...

 Mistake No. 1: Disparity Between Your Offerings and Your Customers' Needs